markchen7788/FlowQoS/README.md

 # FlowQoS

-This is the source code for the paper "ConnSched: Selective Connection Offloading Framework for Accelerating Stateful NFs with DPU".
+This is the source code for the paper "ConnSched: Selective Connection Offloading Framework for Accelerating Stateful NFs with DPU" in INFOCOM 2026.